ESLA - Preliminary Photographs

 Lantern acquired in July 2003.

-Time for a bout of nostalgia now, as the oldest lantern in the collection is documented.
-I had wanted to acquire one of these distinctive art deco lanterns from the very early days of the collection, and so, after having heard that one had been spotted in a local reclaims yard, a visit was arranged, and the lantern purchased.
+Time for a bout of nostalgia now, as the oldest lantern in the Collection is documented.
+I had wanted to acquire one of these distinctive art deco lanterns from the very early days of the Collection, and so, after having heard that one had been spotted in a local reclaims yard, a visit was arranged, and the lantern purchased.
 The lantern's original location is not known, although it was probably used locally.
 It has unfortunately become very rusty and at least ten mirrors are damaged, but there is nothing that can't be repaired!
-The bracket is very unusual: it isn't a swan neck - it is more like the ones as shown on the Survivors from the Past Page.
+The bracket is unusual - it isn't a swan neck, but may have been used at a location where the column was placed against a wall, preventing the usual kick-back of a swan neck.
+ESLA lanterns running tungsten filament (GLS) lamps were common in Derby; only in the late 1980s and early 1990s did the last of these 1930s' icons disappear from the City's streets.

 The Three Main Sections